Night Before Christmas Card Tutorial

 When Lindsay from The Postman’s Knock approached me about creating a guest post for a Christmas card tutorial, I was immediately inspired.
 Lindsay requested a design that utilized both FineTec metallic watercolor, and any lettering style from my new book, Mastering Modern Calligraphy.
 Besides that, I had carte blanche to make any design I wanted.

-If you want to follow along with this fun tutorial, head over to The Postman’s Knock.
-If you like it, be sure to leave a comment to support the awesome work Lindsay puts into her blog!
+If you want to follow along with this fun tutorial, head over to the full tutorial at The Postman’s Knock.

 Calligraphy-holiday-card-tutorial-postmans-knock.jpg